image optimization featured image

 Author: Taylor Brown

-Image optimization is a critical aspect of website optimization that involves the reduction of the file size of images without compromising their visual quality.
-It aims to improve website speed and performance, enhance user experience, and boost SEO results.
+Image optimization is a critical aspect of website optimization that involves reducing image file sizes without compromising visual quality.
+It aims to improve website speed and performance, enhance user experience, and boost search engine optimization (SEO) results.

 Why is Image Optimization Important?

-Large, unoptimized images can slow down website loading times, resulting in poor user experience, high bounce rates, and lower search engine rankings.
+Large, unoptimized images can slow website loading times, resulting in a poor user experience, higher bounce rates, and lower search engine rankings.

 Optimized images, on the other hand, help to reduce page load times, which is crucial for improving website performance, SEO, and increasing user engagement.